|Height:||23 – 28 inches|

 |Temperament:||High spirited, active, aggressive|

-We recommend setting aside between $500 and $1,000 for your German Shepherd Coyote Mix.
-Unfortunately, it can be difficult to find a breeder that keeps Coyotes and can create the breed, so you may need to get on a waiting list or pay more money.
+It can be difficult to find a breeder that keeps coyotes and can create the breed, so you may need to get on a waiting list or pay quite a lot of money.
 Besides finding the breeder and purchasing the puppy, there are also other expenses you will need to consider.

 3 Little-Known Facts About the German Shepherd Coyote Mix

-1. The German Shepherd Coyote Mix Does Not Occur in Nature, and it only occurs through human intervention.
+1. The German Shepherd coyote mix does not occur in nature; it only occurs through intervention.

-2. The Coyote parent is native to the United States, and you can find it throughout the mainland and much of Canada.
+2. The coyote parent is native to the United States, and you can find them throughout the mainland and much of Canada.

 3. The German Shepherd parent is one of the smartest dog breeds and often works with the military to find bombs, missing people, drugs, and more.

-Your German Shepherd Coyote Mix will have the intelligence to learn complex tasks, but its wild side will often have it pursuing its own interests.
-It can get quite crafty when it wants something, setting traps and hatching elaborate plans, usually to get out of the house.
-It can also learn how to open doors and navigate barriers.
+Your German Shepherd coyote mix will have the intelligence to learn complex tasks, but their wild side will often have them pursuing their own interests.
+They can get quite crafty when they want something, setting traps and hatching elaborate plans, usually to get out of the house.
+They can also learn how to open doors and navigate barriers.

-All dogs are different, and there are plenty of exceptions to every rule, but since the Coyote parent is a wild animal, most owners recommend keeping them away from small children unless you have plenty of experience dealing with this type of dog.
-It usually forms a strong bond with one family member and can become extremely protective.
-However, it makes a good watchdog and is affectionate and loving towards family members it accepts and can make a great companion for an active owner.
+All dogs are different, and there are plenty of exceptions to every rule, but since the coyote parent is a wild animal, most owners recommend keeping them away from small children unless you have plenty of experience dealing with this type of dog.
+They usually form a strong bond with one family member and can become extremely protective.
+However, they make good watchdogs, are affectionate and loving toward family members they accept, and can make a great companion for an active owner.

-With plenty of early socialization, your German Shepherd Coyote Mix can get along with other dog breeds, especially those of the same size or larger, but it can chase after smaller animals like kittens and may be aggressive.
-It will also likely chase and kill any rabbits it finds sneaking through your yard.
+With plenty of early socialization, your German Shepherd coyote mix can get along with other dog breeds, especially those of the same size or larger, but they can chase after smaller animals like kittens and may be aggressive.
+They will also likely chase and kill any rabbits they find sneaking through your yard.

-One of the biggest advantages of the German Shepherd Coyote Mix is that the Coyote blood in it will eat just about anything and enjoy it.
+One of the biggest advantages of the German Shepherd coyote mix is that the coyote blood in them will eat just about anything and enjoy it.
 However, they eat a lot of meat, and it’s important to provide the high-quality protein you will find in good dog food.
 We recommend choosing brands that have real meat like chicken or turkey listed as the first ingredient.
 Avoid foods with artificial colors and preservatives, which can lead to significant health problems later in life.
-Omega fats will help reduce swelling that accompanies arthritis and also helps create a shiny coat and help nourish the skin.
+Omega fats will help reduce swelling that accompanies arthritis and also help create a shiny coat and help nourish the skin.

-Your German Shepherd Coyote Mix has a high energy level and can misbehave if it doesn’t have anything to do.
+Your German Shepherd coyote mix has a high energy level and can misbehave if they don’t have anything to do.
 These dogs can bark, chew furniture, and may even become aggressive.
-We recommend setting at least one hour per day aside to engage your pet in a high-energy activity like jogging, fetch, or running after a ball.
-Tug of war can also be effective, but we recommend games that require high jumping as they can lead to problems with the joints.
+We recommend setting at least 1 hour per day aside to engage your pet in a high-energy activity, like jogging, fetch, or running after a ball.
+Tug of war can also be effective, but we recommend games that require high jumping, as they can lead to problems with the joints.